-Non-Fungible tokens are cryptographic tokens that represent the ownership of digitally scarce goods or commodities such as art, collectables, or even real estate.
+Non-Fungible tokens are cryptographic tokens that represent the ownership of digitally scarce goods or commodities such as art, collectibles, or even real estate.

 What Do You Mean By Non-Fungible?

 Non-fungible means something which is unique in nature and cannot be exchanged for anything else.
 Fungibility is a characteristic of a good or a commodity where each unit is interchangeable and indistinguishable from one others.
 Fungible items can be exchanged because what defines them is their value itself and not any unique properties.

 For example, if you have a currency note of Rs.200, you can easily replace it with another currency note of Rs.200 or two notes of Rs.100 without affecting the value exchanged.
 For instance, Bitcoin is also fungible, which means you can exchange one Bitcoin for another. a piece of art created as one unique copy is an example of a non-fungible.
 NFTs are part of a new digital investment that has exploded over the past year.
 What makes these assets that are sold on the internet so valuable